nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/simply/model/Model.java)

-The `Model`,
+The `Model`:
 * stores a `UserPref` object that represents the user's preference.
 * stores the Task Book data.
 * exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.

-* does not depend on any of the other three components.
+> Note that `Model` does not depend on any of the other three components.

 ### Storage component